Original post date: April 28, 2015

 Des Moines’ alternative school program dates back to 1968 when the Greater Des Moines Education Center opened on Forest Avenue.
 The center moved one year later to the city’s north side.

 In 1972, a second alternative school opened on the south side.
 That facility, Alternative South, was renamed for former principal Vincent C. Scavo in 1995.

 Scavo has moved to a few locations since then and in January it moved a renovated space at Central Campus that includes on-site services like a medical and dental clinic, counseling and food pantry.

 Arin our beauty, likes to call her dad “Pops” Pops is Truly Tops!

+I hope your legal work is going well.
 Let me know how I might help with a personal injury or workers’ compensation case that would benefit from vocational consulting or life care planning!
 As well, I can help answer vocationally related questions on a divorce case.
-Call me 515-282-7753.

 Thank you for reading this post.
 I have written many more for your reading pleasure!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.